I can’t help myself. If the headline tells me I have a chance to add more books to my reading list, I will fall in every time.

 Obsessive when I grab hold of a topic and a good writer and then search their list of references to find every book related to their work.
 Brené Brown, Shawn Achor, and Natalie Goldberg sent me on a book binge.

-To add an element of intentionality to my reading, I created a book list for 2021 centered on my word for the year—hope—and twelve related themes: words, love, wisdom, nature, discovery, belonging, wholeness, story, harmony, courage, and kindness.
+To add an element of intentionality to my reading.
+For example, one year I created a book list centered on my word for the year—hope—and twelve related themes: words, love, wisdom, nature, discovery, belonging, wholeness, story, harmony, courage, and kindness.
 You may not see the connection between them, but I considered each an element of how I sought to build hope in myself and others.

 Each theme includes a representative book in non-fiction, fiction, and writing craft.
 Along the way, I pick up new titles.
 Life and books should always retain a sense of serendipity.